bexxmodd/vizex/README.md

 -g --graph <color>
 ```

-Display additional details, like `fstype` and `mount point`, for each partition with option:
+Display additional details, like `fstype` and `mount point`, for each partition:
 ```
 vizex --details
 ```